Join | Login

 The intent of this document is to help psychologists meet these responsibilities, providing resources to inform how they can respond to the generalized state of war, violence, and catastrophe in their professional lives as scholars, educators, therapists, and advocates.
 We recognize that, in their personal lives as well as in multidisciplinary collaborations, psychologists may do work beyond the scope of these domains.
 However, our evidence-based and expert-reviewed recommendations are limited to these domains, corresponding to the work of most SPSSI members.
 These recommendations are not binding and do not represent a mandate from SPSSI or any APA-related organization.

 We begin with a brief—and therefore inherently non-comprehensive—timeline of the historical context around this present violence in Israel and Palestine.
 Section 1 discusses the role of psychologists during events such as these.
-Section 2 reviews existing scholarly frameworks for research in and around the conflict; offers suggestions to scholars engaging in new or ongoing academic work; and shares resources and approaches for educators discussing difficult and developing topics, such as war, violence, and genocide, in the classroom.
+Section 2 reviews existing scholarly frameworks for research in and around the violence; offers suggestions to scholars engaging in new or ongoing academic work; and shares resources and approaches for educators discussing difficult and developing topics, such as war, violence, and genocide, in the classroom.
 Section 3 focuses on the practice of psychotherapy for clinicians discussing the war with clients of diverse backgrounds.
 Finally, Section 4 includes resources for psychologists who wish to engage in policy and advocacy efforts as events unfold, in the eventual aftermath of violence, and in relation to long-term peace and justice in the region.

 We conclude, consistent with SPSSI’s organizational history, with a humble yet urgent plea for peace and justice.
+As SPSSI’s founding generation once said, “if we learn how to discount the propaganda of war-makers and how to insist upon the peaceable adjustment of conflicts, there is no psychological reason for wars to continue” (SPSSI Council, 1938).
 War is not inevitable and can be prevented.
-As SPSSI’s founding generation once said, “if we learn how to discount the propaganda of war-makers and how to insist upon the peaceable adjustment of conflicts, there is no psychological reason for wars to continue” (SPSSI Council, 1938).

 This timeline is an accompanying resource to "Psychologists' Response to the Violence in Gaza."
 It is not intended as a standalone, comprehensive, or authoritative timeline of the conflict in Israel and Palestine.